 Cantona does not fit in well with English soccer in my view.
 Leeds produced by far the best team performance of any club last Saturday at home to Arsenal - and Cantona was not in the side.
 It's no coincidence.
 I don't think Cantona has really produced for Leeds.

-Gilesy's view was far from rare among Leeds old-timers, Norman Hunter proclaimed it "sound business" while Billy Bremner said he couldn't see what all the fuss was about, adding that it would be "a much bigger blow if either David Batty or Gary Speed wanted to leave the club."
+Gilesy's view was far from rare among Leeds legends, Norman Hunter proclaimed it "sound business" while Billy Bremner said he couldn't see what all the fuss was about, adding that it would be "a much bigger blow if either David Batty or Gary Speed wanted to leave the club."

 Leeds' form continued on more or less the same trajectory as it had while Cantona was still there.
 Their resolute refusal to countenance taking three points on the road maintained until the end of the season.
 They eventually finished 17th in the table of 22 teams, only two points ahead of the relegated Crystal Palace.